History of the American legal profession: African American lawyers

-Hispanic and Latino lawyers
+Hispanic and Latin American lawyers

 In the first half of the 19th century, Mexico established a judicial system for its northernmost districts, in the present-day Southwestern United States.
 There were no professionally trained lawyers or judges.
 Instead, there were numerous legal roles such as notario, escribano, asesor, auditor de Guerra, justicia mayor, procurador, and juez receptor.
 With the annexation by the United States in 1848, Congress established an entirely new territorial legal system, implementing U.S. laws, forms, and procedures.
 A vast majority of lawyers and judges were new arrivals from the United States, as there was no place in the new system for the original Mexican roles.
 Elfego Baca (1865–1945) was an outlaw-turned-lawman, lawyer, and politician in New Mexico in the late 19th and early 20th centuries.
 In 1888, after serving as a County Sheriff, Baca became a U.S. Marshal.
 He served for two years and then began studying law.
 In December 1894, he was admitted to the bar and practiced law in New Mexico until 1904, then held numerous local political offices; when New Mexico became a state, in 1912, he was the unsuccessful Republican candidate for Congress.
 In the late 1950s, Disney turned Baca into the first Hispanic popular culture hero in the United States, through depictions in various television shows, six comic books, a feature film, and related merchandising.
 Nevertheless, Disney deliberately avoided ethnic tension by presenting Baca as a generalized Western hero, portraying a standard hero similar to "Davy Crockett, but in Mexican dress".

 There has been a significant increase in Hispanic females entering the legal profession since the start of the 21st century.
 They have made steady progress in political incorporation via the judiciary, especially in county courts.